Articles

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as a support that aligns with the 127.2% Fibonacci extension, indicating as a potential area where price could stabilize before continuing higher.
+Supporting reasons: Identified as an overlap support that aligns with the 50% Fibonacci retracement, indicating a strong area where buyers might return, and the price could stabilize once again.

 Potential Direction: Bearish